Operation Deny Flight: Attack on Bihać, bombing of Udbina and hostages

 After the strikes at Otoka and Dvor, Bosnian Serb forces continued to target NATO aircraft with surface-to-air missiles, while advancing against the Bihać enclave.
 On 24 November, Serb forces fired radar-guided missiles at two British Tornado F3 aircraft.
 The next day, Serb forces fired on two NATO F-16s.
 In response to this growing SAM threat, and the UNPROFOR hostages, NATO suspended flights in Bosnian airspace on 2 December.

 Shortly after the suspension of NATO flights, former US President Jimmy Carter personally negotiated a four-month ceasefire in Bosnia.
 Although there were some violations of this ceasefire, most of the parties in the conflict heeded it.
 NATO ordered its planes back in the air, but due to the diminished hostilities, they did not engage in any significant operations for the next several months.
-The reduced tensions resulting from the Carter ceasefire and the cessation of NATO air operations also led to the release of most of the UNPROFOR hostages over the next several weeks.
+On 17 December, however, another French Navy Super Etendard was hit by a missile over Bosnia while on a recce mission, and had to perform an emergency landing on an airbase in Italy.
+Nonetheless, the reduced tensions resulting from the Carter ceasefire and the cessation of NATO active air operations led to the release of most of the UNPROFOR hostages over the next several weeks.